Yoctol/tailor-ui/docs/PageHeader.md

     breadcrumb={[
       {
         key: '1',
-        id: 'Choose your plan to continue with all powerful features',
+        name: 'Choose your plan to continue with all powerful features',
         onClick: () => {},
       },
     ]}